Armor & Shields

 This shield can stop pistol and shotgun rounds.
 When an attack against you misses by 3 or less while you're using this shield, the shield takes the hit instead of you.
 After taking 30 points of damage, the shield is compromised and provides only +1 AC until repaired or replaced.

 If you take the Dodge action and remain stationary, you can crouch behind the shield.
-While doing so, you have three-quarters cover (+5 to AC and Dexterity saving throws).
+While doing so, you have three-quarters cover (+5 to AC and Dexterity saving throws) against attacks from the direction you're facing.
+This protection does not apply to attacks from other directions.

 Heavy: